Technoblade: Reactions and tributes

-The announcement of his death became the top trending video on YouTube later that day and became a trending topic on Twitter.
-It remained on the trending tab for several days and surpassed 30 million views in the first 24 hours.
+The announcement of his death became the top trending video on YouTube shortly after it was published and became a trending topic on Twitter.
+It remained on YouTube's trending tab for several days and surpassed 30 million views in the first 24 hours.
 By the end of August 2022, it had been viewed over 80 million times and liked over 8 million times, making it the most viewed and liked video on Technoblade's channel.
 The video was recognized as the top trending video on YouTube in 2022, with 87 million views.
+YouTube themselves added an Easter egg to the search function on their website, where searching "Technoblade" would display a "Did you mean" prompt with "Technoblade never dies".

 YouTubers such as Dream and other members of the Dream SMP expressed their condolences, support, and admiration for him online.
 Simon Collins-Laflamme, the co-founder of Hypixel, and business magnate Elon Musk expressed similar feelings.
 YouTube tweeted its condolences to his family, friends, and fans following the release of the video.
 The official Minecraft Twitter account also tweeted its condolences, and the Sarcoma Foundation of America displayed a bespoke tribute on their website.
 Polygon described Technoblade as "one of Minecrafts most celebrated personalities."

 In an interview with The New York Times, Don Pireso, Hypixel's lead administrator, stated that Technoblade's family would not be providing any further comments regarding his death beyond what they were comfortable sharing in the video.
 The Hypixel team also established a digital space on its Minecraft server where fans could use the in-game book and quill item to write one-page messages until August 2022.
 Over 377,000 messages were printed across 22 volumes, which were delivered to Technoblade's family by Hypixel Studios CEO Noxy in November 2022, alongside a volume of fan-made artwork, a fan-made oil painting of Technoblade, and a Technoblade-themed cosplay headpiece.